GNU-Ymir/Documentations/en/types/struct.md

 The size of a structure is calculated by the compiler, which decides the alignment of the different fields.
 This is why the size of a structure containing an `i64' and a `c8'` is `16` bytes, not `9` bytes.
+There is no guarantee about the size or the order of the fields in the generated program.
 To force the compiler to remove the optimized alignment, you can use the `packed` modifier.

 ```ymir
 import std::io